RobsonMobarack/neovim-config/README.md

     nvim
     ```

-    On the first launch, `lazy.nvim` will automatically install all the plugins.
-Once it's done, restart Neovim to apply all settings.
+    On the first launch, `lazy.nvim` will automatically install all the plugins and `Mason` will install the LSP servers.
+Once it's done, restart Neovim to ensure everything is loaded correctly.

-Enjoy your new setup\!
+Enjoy your new setup!